endymion1818/deliciousreverie-2023/src/pages/posts/sending-emails-with-cloudflare-functions.md

 I'll pause there because I need to tell you what's happening in `readRequestBody` and `composeRequest`.

-`readRequestBody` is mostly unchanged from Amans implementation, except I didn't think it was necessary to go too deep; I am only anticipating requests that contain JSON and formData.
+`readRequestBody` is mostly unchanged from Aman's implementation, except I didn't think it was necessary to go too deep; I am only anticipating requests that contain JSON and formData.

 ```javascript
 async function readRequestBody(request) {